Pelléas and Mélisande: Themes

-A brief summary of the play will concentrate best on Mélisande.
-At the beginning of the play she has just escaped from a failed marriage that has so traumatized her that she scarcely remembers either it or her past.
+At the beginning of the play Mélisande has just escaped from a failed marriage that has so traumatized her that she scarcely remembers either it or her past.
 She marries Golaud with no choice of her own, and remains essentially distant from him.
 The audience realize she is falling in love with Pelléas long before she does.
 On her deathbed she has quite forgotten her final meeting with Pelléas and his death, and dies without realizing that she is dying.
 This and the whole play—for none of the other characters are wiser—express a sense that human beings understand neither themselves nor each other nor the world.
 The problem is not simply human blindness, but the lack of a fixed and definable reality to be known.
 This is the Maeterlinck who paved the way for the plays of Samuel Beckett.

 A key element in the play is the setting, whether visible in the stage scenery or described in the dialogue.
 The action takes place in an ancient, decaying castle, surrounded by deep forest, which only occasionally lets sunlight in, and with caverns underneath it that breathe infected air and are in danger of collapse.
 As numerous critics have pointed out, all this symbolizes the dominating power throughout the action of a destiny fatal to mankind.